andreav/gitlab-selfhosted/README.md

   Feel free to add more issues and test cases and experiment linking or not linking them

-### Run a pipeline and watch issue statuses update
+### Run a pipeline and see Issues updating their status according to test results

 - After all your modifications to tests anf issue, commit and push `testproject`